miracuse/miracuse.github.io/docs/more/specializations/wizard.md

 > Mage Specialization

-Wizards are a recent historical development.
-They manipulate fundamental energies like motion and heat by drawing inspiration from the practice of alchemy.
-Though many traditionalists are skeptical of something like a “Spirit of Gravity”, Wizards have found a surprising degree of acceptance among Mage communities.
+A recent historical development, Wizards manipulate fundamental energies like motion and heat by drawing inspiration from the practice of alchemy.
+They tend to be at odds with more traditional [Shamans](shaman.html) and [Priests](priest.html), treating spirits as things to be measured rather than worshipped.
+Most carry a "spellbook" filled with observation records of their experiments.
+Their Alchemist counterparts are the [Enchanters](enchanter.html).

 {% include specialization_kits.html %}